-The development of the No Action Alternative would increase the demand for natural gas.
-There are multiple opportunities for natural gas connections in the vicinity of the project site and adequate gas service would be available to serve the project site.
+The development of the Proposed Action would increase the demand for natural gas.
+There are multiple opportunities for natural gas connections in the vicinity of the project site and adequate gas service will be available to serve the project site.